louisnw01/lightweight-charts-python/docs/source/tables.md

 `draggable`: If `True`, then the window can be dragged to any position within the window.

-`method`: If given this will be called when a row is clicked.
+`func`: If given this will be called when a row is clicked, returning the `Row` object in question.
 ___

 ## `new_row` (Row)